TheoW03/JNebula/README.md

 # JNebula 2D v1.0.0

-a component based, 2D graphics engine coded in java
+a component based graphics engine coded in java

 <p>coded by: TheoW03 and T-A-B</p>